prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 # to check what environments exist (hopefully you see "base"):
 conda info --envs

-# to create and activate a new virtual environment with the right version of python installed:
+# to create and activate a new virtual environment
+# ... for example one called "my-first-env"
+# ... with a specified version of python, for example 3.8:
 conda create -n my-first-env python=3.8 conda activate my-first-env

-# to see if python is installed (after activating the virtual environment):
+# to see which version of python and pip are installed in this environment:
 python --version
 pip --version

+# to see which packages are installed in this environment:
+pip list
 ```

 > NOTE: when using `conda` to activate a virtual environment for the first time, when prompted to do so, Windows Git Bash users may need to run `conda init bash`, and Mac Zsh profile users may need to run `conda init zsh`.
 If you do, close your command-line application and open another window for the changes to take affect, then try again.